Intellepedia IP Radio Download Post as PDFPrint this PostAvtar Singh...Read More

 Autodesk, Inc. & Another v.
 Mr. Prashant Deshmukh & Others

 This post was first published on June 25, 2011.

-Autodesk Inc. is a well known U.S. based design software and digital content company which provides design software to professionals and has a large market in India as well.
+Autodesk Inc. is a U.S. based design software and digital content company which provides design software to professionals.
 It is also the owner of various Trademarks in India including AUTODESK and AutoCAD.
 Microsoft Corporation is the owner of various well known computer software like Microsoft Office and Microsoft Windows, having a subsidiary company in India.
 In May, 2003, Microsoft received information from Mr. Devesh Tiwari, a Service Engineer for computers of M & S Consultancy Services, about large scale use of unlicensed/pirated software by them.
 He revealed in the court that his employer company did not possess any legal licensed software and that his superiors were fully aware of the pirated software, including Microsoft Windows 95/98 Operating System; Microsoft Office 97/2000 and AutoCAD Versions 12, 14 and 2000 etc. being used from pirated CDs within the company.

 1. Whether M & S Consultancy is guilty of having infringed the copyright and trademark rights associated with the software that belongs to Microsoft and Autodesk